Elypha/ffxiv-tex-converter/README.md

 ### When should I use TexTools Texture Importer?
 * If mipmaps don't bother you, go ahead.
 * If you want to write directly to the game files.
 Please don't.
-* If you are working on a file, and you want to immediately see results.
+* If you are working on a file, and you want to immediately see results USE PENUMBRA IMPORT.

+### Penumbra Import
+* Penumbra also has a BC7/BC3/BGRA8 import
+* Use this if you don't need to batch convert or use an esoteric file type.

 I personally still use TexTools for a lot of stuff.
 Please don't perpetuate cultish behavior around mod tools.
 It's weird.